HIGH5 Strengths Test Methodology & Approach

 On the other hand, the organization can choose to let the test takers determine themselves whether this strengths assessment behind it can help the individual to grow or not.

 This is exactly the reason why HIGH5 is available free of charge.
 No one forces you to hire any external consultants or to buy any books to access our strengths test.
 This also helps us achieve two major objectives.

 First, it goes in line with our mission to change the world by helping people understand and appreciate themselves and each other.
 We strongly believe that accessibility of self-awareness tools positively contributes to a common positive language among people.
 Moreover, it moves the society from competition to genuine collaboration.
 Even more importantly, we believe that people who are in need of a strengths test might not be always in the best position to pay a high price for it.
 For those who want to dig deeper and who have sufficient financial means, we offer additional premium resources.
 But we won’t charge anyone to discover their top strengths.

 Second, it helps us achieve statistical validity and reliability at levels that are normally not achievable by expensive personality tests.
-You can take a deeper look into the statistical validity and reliability of HIGH5 at the corresponding section.
+You can take a deeper look into the statistical validity and reliability of HIGH5 on the linked page.
 In short, the more people take the HIGH5 test, the more precise we are able to make it.
 The large number of test takers is what enables us to improve and expand our framework & methodology on an ongoing basis.
-The current HIGH5 version is not the first and it is definitely will not be the last one.
+The current HIGH5 version is not the first and it definitely will not be the last.
 If you have any suggestions on how to improve it further, we are always happy to hear from you.

 It is a myth that a strengths test can’t be free, reliable, and valid; and the HIGH5 test is the proof of that.